admindojo/admindojo-docker/README.md

 [![Build Status](https://travis-ci.org/6uhrmittag/linux-admin-tutor.svg?branch=master)](https://travis-ci.org/6uhrmittag/linux-admin-tutor)

-Linux admin game is a game to learn how to solve linux admin tasks like installing an webserver.
-You'll get tasks, hints on how to solve your mission and points for every solved task.
+The Linux admin game helps you to learn linux admin tasks like installing a webserver or updateing the system.
+You'll get missions and tasks to solve and hints on how to solve the mission.

 ## Installation